bugmark/paypro/README.md

 }
 ```

-Here are the options for specifying processor credentials
+Here are the options for specifying service credentials
 (in priority order):

 1) as an optional parameter during object creation